Study in UK

 Write your answers in boxes 11-13 on your answer sheet.

-What are the factors leading to the later failure for BODY SHOP company?
+What are the factors leading to the later failure of BODY SHOP company?

 CORPORATE SOCIAL RESPONSIBILITY – A NEW CONCEPT OF "MARKET" SOLUTIONS